devops329/devops/instruction/gitHubReleases/gitHubReleases.md

 Since we are DevOps engineers, reading the human-dependent steps above should immediately make us uncomfortable.
 So let's change your `jwt-pizza` CI pipeline so that it creates the release instead of depending on a manually executed step.

-First of all you need to create a version ID that can be used through out the GitHub action workflow.
+First, you need to create a version ID that can be used throughout the GitHub action workflow.
 You can do this by outputting the version from your **build** job.
 You can reuse the version output to create the version.json file that is deployed to the production environment.
 That ensures that your version number is consistent across the deployment.

 ```yml
 outputs: